Live Hedge Calculator

 The Mathematics of Hedging

-To guarantee equal profit on both outcomes, the hedge stake H satisfies:
+To calculate equal profit on both outcomes, the hedge stake H satisfies:

 H = (Original Stake × Original Odds) / Current Hedge Odds

 This distributes your winnings evenly.
-For unequal profit (e.g. you want to maximise one outcome but guarantee a floor on the other), adjust H up or down with the custom profit target.
+For unequal profit (e.g. you want to maximise one outcome but secure a floor on the other), adjust H up or down with the custom profit target.

 In-Play Betting Hedges